 Depending on the industry/company, students may be required to relocate for their internship placement.
-Students who are unable to relocate will be required to notify the BDC Program Office as soon as possible, but no later than the July enrollment period.
+Students who are unable to relocate will be required to notify the BDC Program Office as soon as possible.

 All students must complete the community internship course to fulfill their degree requirements.
 In the rare event that a student does not secure a placement due to circumstances that are beyond the Program's control, the student will be required to withdraw from the program.